Chapter 3:

 He pulled his arms back, lowered his stance, and thrust them into the East and West points.

-An air current surged from his ankles.
+An air current surged from his ankles; the bedroom doors creaked in protest.

-The mirror cracked.
+The mirror fractured.

-The South mark appeared and he punched both fists into it, rotated his wrists, then interlocked his fingers.
+The South mark appeared; he punched both fists into it, rotated his wrists, and interlocked his fingers.
+West, East, and South marks pulsed, while the North mark expanded, ticking toward the binding’s completion.

 Handprints began indenting the wall behind the mirror.